What’s inside our Real Dog treat subscription box this month?

 These pig skins have been scrubbed and trimmed of fat without the use of bleach or any other chemicals.
 That’s how traditional raw hides are made, by the way – eek.

 They are high in protein and low in carbohydrates and cholesterol.
 The rolled sides of the skin help in scraping off excess plaque and tartar buildup.

 Eight months into subscribing to Real Pet Food’s treat/chew box, and we are still excited when our monthly box arrives at our front door.

 While I received our very first box for free in May of this year in exchange for a review, I have purchased all subsequent boxes and will continue to do so.

 Enthusiastically recommended to all dog pawrents who are taking a more species-appropriate treat/chew/food approach!

 Do you offer single-ingredient treats and chews?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below this blog post!